 Any individual who has developed breast cancer and was present in the Exposure Zone between September 11th, 2001 and May 30th, 2002, should contact Weisfuse & Weisfuse, LLP to discuss applying to the WTCHP for medical treatment, and filing a 9/11 breast cancer claim through the September 11th Victim Compensation Fund for compensation right away.

 Breast cancer is one of the most common cancers linked to 9/11 toxic exposure.
 9/11 responders and other individuals who lived, worked, and studied in the Exposure Zone, who are now suffering from breast cancer or have lost a loved one to breast cancer, may be eligible to receive substantial compensation by filing a claim with the September 11th Victim Compensation Fund (VCF).
 The legal team at Weisfuse & Weisfuse, LLP has helped countless victims of 9/11-related illnesses obtain the compensation they deserve in a timely manner.
 Victims can contact us today at 212-983-3000 for a free and confidential consultation.

 Breast cancer is a type of cancer that starts in the breast, though it can spread to other parts of the body.
 After skin cancer, breast cancer is the most common cancer affecting American women.

 Symptoms of Breast Cancer

-Breast cancer symptoms vary widely, depending on the type of breast cancer, the density and composition of the breast, and the stage of cancer.
+Breast cancer symptoms vary widely, depending on the type of breast cancer, the breast’s density and composition, and the stage of cancer.
 However, some of the most common symptoms include: